 - Home insurance covers the internal risk attached to the property or home, whereas the hazard insurance covers the external risk like damage to the structure only.

-- A premium of hazard insurance will be based on the value of property or home and area in which it is located, whereas the premium of home insurance will be based on the material used while construction of the home, it focuses on quality.
+- A premium of hazard insurance will be based on the value of the property or home and area in which it is located, whereas the premium of home insurance will be based on the material used while construction of the home, it focuses on quality.

 Who Should take out Hazard Insurance?

-Sometimes in case of the mortgage, the lender will ask to take the hazard insurance as the lender wants to get the cover of internal as well as external risk related to property.
+Sometimes in the case of the mortgage, the lender will ask to take the hazard insurance as the lender wants to get the cover of internal as well as external risk related to the property.
 Also, it is suitable for those who live in risky areas where the occurrence of the natural calamities or risk of natural calamities is more.
 It is also useful for those who want the full risk coverage internal as well as external risk for them as this gives assurance to owners that full risk related to property is covered.

 Hazard insurance is the type of insurance which covers the protection of risk occurred to property due to natural calamities like flood, landslides, etc. It covers the structure of the home.
 Hazard policy generally is an extension of homeowners’ policy.
 In homeowners’ policy, internal risk and liabilities related to home are covered, and in hazard policy, external risk related to the property related to its structure is covered.
-Sometimes in case of a mortgage, the lender will ask to get hazard policy as it wants to cover the whole risk related to property.
+Sometimes in case of a mortgage, the lender will ask to get a hazard policy as it wants to cover the whole risk related to the property.